SCRIM® / SCRIMTEX

 Measurement of this sideways force allows the sideway-force coefficient to be calculated as an average for each continuous 5, 10 and 20yard section.

-SCRIMTEX is a development of the SCRIM and supplements the wet road skidding resistance by measuring the surface macro-texture in front of the test wheel.
-This can be achieved in both wheel tracks of a double-sided SCRIM and provides, in conjunction with air and surface temperature, the ultimate requirement for the assessment of road surface condition monitoring for network surveys.
+SCRIMTEX is a development of the SCRIM machine and supplements the wet road skidding resistance by measuring the surface macro-texture in front of the test wheel.
+This can be achieved in both wheel tracks of a double-sided SCRIM vehicle and provides, in conjunction with air and surface temperature, the ultimate requirement for the assessment of road surface condition monitoring for network surveys.

 Processing is undertaken using a suite of computer programmes.
-The SCRIM Readings (SR) recorded by the SCRIM are corrected for speed where necessary and are rejected if the test speed is outside of the range 15-53m/h.
+The SCRIM Readings (SR) recorded by the SCRIM vehicle are corrected for speed where necessary and are rejected if the test speed is outside of the range 15-53m/h.
 Speed-corrected SCRIM readings are converted to SCRIM coefficients which in turn are compared with a range of investigatory levels for different road categories to identify deficient lengths of road.

 * Registered in the US Patent and Trademark Office